- Part 1

 - The mind that becomes fixed and stops in one place does not function freely.
 Similarly, the wheels of a cart go around because they are not rigidly in place.
 If they were to stick tight, they would not go around.
 The mind is also something that does not function if it becomes attached to a single situation [Takuan, p.13].

-Quotes from Dr. Les Fehmi on Open Focus and Diffuse Attention
+Dr. Les Fehmi on Open Focus and Diffuse Attention

 Note: A description of Open-Focus and Diffuse Attention can be found in “Open-Focus, Mushin and Kendo.”